SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are familiar with the key application fields, advantages and disadvantages of quantitative research methods and are able to link them logically to research questions.
+Upon completing this course, alumni are familiar with the key application fields, advantages and disadvantages of quantitative research methods and are able to link them logically to research questions.
 They are capable of designing and evaluating simple quantitative surveys and to systematically process and interpret the findings.
-Students are familiar with the quality criteria for quantitative research and are able to interpret research contributions accordingly.
+Alumni are familiar with the quality criteria for quantitative research and are able to interpret research contributions accordingly.

 Superior module: